millerjs/udt_transfer/README.md

 -----------
 Basic usage is similar to scp

-    ucp list of files or directories host:destdir
+    parcel list of files or directories host:destdir

-will transfer the the files or directories {ucp, list, of, files, or, directories} into the remote directory destdir recursively.
+will transfer the the files or directories {parcel, list, of, files, or, directories} into the remote directory destdir recursively.

-As an added functionality, ucp has the ability to restart/rerun previous transers.
-If a file has been modified since the last it was logged, then ucp will by default resend the file.
+As an added functionality, parcel has the ability to restart/rerun previous transers.
+If a file has been modified since the last it was logged, then parcel will by default resend the file.
 You have the option of logging without restarting, restarting without logging, or doing both (-k).
 The command

-    ucp -k xfer.log source host:dest
+    parcel -k xfer.log source host:dest

 Will restart a transfer logged in xfer.log from directory source to directory dest on remote host.

 Installation
 ------------

-From the root ucp directory run the following:
+From the root parcel directory run the following:

     make
     sudo make install